Labor Law: The Applicability of the Dismissal Protection Act and Protection Against Dismissal in Small Businesses

 Protection of employees under civil law general clauses, therefore, only applies in exceptional cases:

-Lawyers in Cologne will advise and represent you in labor law matters.
+Lawyers in Cologne advise and represent you in labour law.